coalton-lang/coalton-website/content/post/20211212-typeclasses.md

 ## A Graphics Library

 Let's write a graphics library.
-Or, a tad less ambitiously, let's write some routines for performing transformations on 2D points.
+Or, a tad less ambitiously, let's write some routines for performing transformations on 2D points, which might serve as the foundation of a graphics library.
 We'll be interested in:

 1. translations,
 2. dilations, and